 Read time: 4 minutes

-Activity Monitor is available with Microsoft’s SQL Server Management Studio and is not supposed to hurt or affect the software.
-But the main reason behind its disturbing impact on SQL Server is the consumption of several server resources.
+Activity Monitor comes bundled with Microsoft’s SQL Server Management Studio and is not intended to cause harm or disrupt the software.
+However, its notable impact on SQL Server stems from its utilization of significant server resources.

-Database performance tools work by attaining a certain amount of data on specified time intervals, which is then stored either on a local data store or in another remote data store.
-After that, the data is simply captured at the point-in-time interval for other third-party tools, where users implement some queries for data reviewing and processing.
+Database performance tools operate by collecting specific data at defined time intervals, which is subsequently stored in either a local or remote data repository.
+Subsequently, this data is extracted at the designated time points and made accessible to third-party tools, allowing users to execute queries for data analysis and manipulation.

-So, how does it affect the application?
-While allocating the resources, CPU clock cycles get hacked and hold the allocated memory that might have been previously allocated for processing queries and other transactions.
+How does this impact the application?
+When allocating resources, CPU clock cycles are diverted, tying up memory that might have otherwise been used for processing queries and other transactions.

 So, how can you avoid activity monitor hurting your SQL server performance?
 Let us see.

 If you’re not utilizing the most recent iteration of SQL Server, it’s advisable to verify the availability of upgraded versions.
 SQL Server 2000 and 2005 are no longer actively developed, featuring outdated query processing engines.
 The latest iterations of SQL Server boast significantly improved support for diagnosis.

 Opting for the appropriate SQL Server version offers enhanced monitoring capabilities, ensuring precise results during diagnosis and preventing imbalances in resource allocation.